-Students who attend Title I Baltimore City Schools and are currently in grades K-5 (during the 2016- 2017 school year)
+Students who attend Title I Baltimore City Schools and are currently in grades PreK-5 (during the 2017- 2018 school year)

-On average, all children can lose approximately two months of learning from the previous school year during the summer months without engaging education activities, and for low-income students, the loss is even greater.
+On average, all children can lose approximately two months of learning from the previous school year during the summer months without engaging educational activities, and for low-income students, the loss is even greater.
 More than half of the achievement gap between low-income students and their more affluent peers can be attributed to the unequal access to summer learning opportunities.
 Programs like the Summer Arts Academy aim to provide students with a safe place to go during the day, access to free healthy meals, adequate adult supervision, and positive, educational activities.

 Your donation to Young Audiences/Arts for Learning will help support the expansion of the Summer Arts & Learning Academy—from 1,100 children in 2017 to 2,200 children in 2018—and provide 2,200 of our City students with an unforgettable educational experience through joyful, arts-integrated learning!